 Groups visiting us for research purposes only, who do not need continuous attention from library staff, and who will be arriving and leaving during regular library hours, need only call or email 2 days in advance of the visit/s.

-To arrange a visit, call or email Ron Fowler at the Library.
+To arrange a visit, call or email Youth Services.

 Click here for details on how to get a library card.
 For further details, call the Circulation Department at the number below or send an email.

 Michigan Electronic Library’s Teachers Resources – This excellent site contains links to just about any education topic that a teacher could wish for, from Michigan Education to lesson plans for Michigan Week!

 PBS Teacher Source – Many links to pages with information about research, and the results, regarding technology and teaching.